Amar pelos dois: Guinness World Records

 "Amar pelos dois" is listed in the Guinness World Records for "Most points scored at Eurovision".

 Use in media

 "Amar pelos dois" is the opening theme song for the Brazilian telenovela Tempo de Amar on Rede Globo.
 It is featured on Salvador Sobral's live album Excuse Me (Ao Vivo).
 The track generated a two-part television documentary titled Sem Fazer Planos do Que Virá Depois and aired by Portuguese broadcaster RTP.
 As the central theme, it is played and sung throughout the documentary.
 The song is featured on the soundtrack album for the Netflix film Eurovision Song Contest: The Story of Fire Saga.
 In the film, Sobral is seen performing "Amar pelos dois" as a street performer.
 The track appears on the compilation album Now That's What I Call Eurovision Song Contest.

 Cover versions

-The following acts recording cover versions of "Amar pelos dois":